Last updated on December 28th, 2021 at 04:36 pm

 Gift Cards Earned Through Point Programs

-Thrifty people earn gift cards to Amazon, Walmart, Target and more through point programs like Swagbucks and Prize Rebel and use these to purchase the kitchen tools they need .
+Did you know you can earn gift cards to Amazon, Walmart, Target, and more through point programs like Swagbucks and Prize Rebel?
+And you can use these to purchase the kitchen tools you need when on sale and using a browser tool for a thrifty savings stack.
 These types of programs and more like them are great ways to stretch your budget further.

-What are you favorite thrifty kitchen items?
-Share them with me in the comments below!
+What are your favorite thrifty kitchen items?
+Please share them with me in the comments below!

 For a list of 52 different websites, apps, and stores our thrifty family uses to help us keep our expenses low, click here to visit our Thrifty Tools Resource Page.